 .
 If you still have questions, contact the IMITS Service Desk at

-The Office of Virtual Health has led two demonstration projects to conduct Virtual Health Visits with patients using SfB.
-A Privacy Impact Assessment and STRA has been completed for SfB.
+The Office of Virtual Health has led two demonstration projects to conduct Virtual Health Visits with patients using Skype for Business.
+A Privacy Impact Assessment and STRA has been completed for Skype for Business.

-SfB and consumer Skype are different and there is no interoperability at this point.
-We recommend SfB for connecting with patients virtually in light of COVID-19 if you already have SfB installed on your device.
+Skype for Business and consumer Skype are different and there is no interoperability at this point.
+We recommend Skype for Business for connecting with patients virtually in light of COVID-19 if you already have Skype for Business installed on your device.

 - Scheduled consult and follow ups

 - PHSA staff can use the desktop application installed on PHSA computers.
-Your SfB is integrated with your Outlook email.
+Your Skype for Business is integrated with your Outlook email.
 We recommend using a headset and camera for better audio and video experience.

 - Patients can join meetings using most iOS, Windows and Android devices newer than 2012.
 We recommend smart phone (iOS and Android), tablet (iOS and Android), and Windows PC for patients.